J. Pat Cummings Scholarship

 Notification and Conferment

-Each school or college will contact its award winner.
+Each college or university will contact its award winner and an announcement will go out on the AOF recent news feed.
 The AOF will send the award directly to the school or college to be applied toward the student's financial aid.
-A W9 form (or W-8BEN if non-U.S. resident) must be submitted or be confirmed on file prior to award processing.

 All award recipients by application/nomination and acceptance of an award agree to allow the AOF and/or the sponsor of the program to which they applied to publish their name, image, institution information, and any statement or quote provided by the recipient.
 These will appear in a variety of media formats that will announce and promote the program including, but not limited to, the AOF and/or sponsor annual report, website, annual meeting promotional materials or press release.